 One thing to keep in mind when looking for a YouTube intro maker is its design flexibility.
 Remember, you’re goal is to create one killer YouTube intro, and the best way to ensure that you do is by having options to begin with.
-Whether it’s fonts, text styles, colors, and more, you’ll want to find a video maker that has a different types of design tools.
+Whether it’s fonts, text styles, colors, and more, you’ll want to find a video maker tool that has different types of design tools.

 When it comes to YouTube intro creation, you’ll want to look into a video maker with a hefty content collection.
 Every business has its own niche, unique audience, and most importantly brand language, which is why it’s important to find the right content that works for you.
-You’ll want to make sure the video maker you choose has a wide variety of content for your selection.
+You’ll want to make sure the video tool you choose has a wide variety of content for your selection.

-Another plus to having a video maker with a great content selection is knowing that you have videos and clips that can be used in your YouTube videos, Instagram stories, and all social media platforms!
+Another plus to having a video app with a great content selection is knowing that you have videos and clips that can be used in your YouTube videos, Instagram stories, and all social media platforms!

 We’ve said it before, and we’ll say it again.
 Branding.
 Creating a YouTube intro that makes the most of your branding can be tricky.
 You’ll want to find a YouTube intro maker that allows you to easily upload your brand logo, special fonts if you have any, music, and customized photos and videos.